jparenty/SQDC-project/README.md

-# SQDC R shiny Dashboard
+# SQDC R shiny Dashboards

-Those R shiny applications were build as part of research project on the cannabis industry.
+Those R shiny applications were build as part of a research project on the cannabis industry.
 The dashboards were built to allow the user to visualize SQDC's sales data in a intuitive and efficient way.
 R shiny was used in order to build dynamic and interactive interfaces (web application, SaaS).
 	- Store sales application -> navigate through the sales, product categories, suppliers, of a choosen store and compare them to another.
 	- Map application -> create groups of store to compare their performance.
 Before creating those applications, I had to clean and transform the data into the approriate format.
 This was done in python using mainly Pandas library.